dotnet/csharplang/proposals/csharp-12.0/experimental-attribute.md

 For example, if the API is marked with `[Experimental("DiagID")]` or `[Experimental("DiagID", UrlFormat = "https://example.org/{0}")]`, the diagnostic can be suppressed with `#pragma warning disable DiagID`.

-The diagnostic ID given to the experimental attribute must be a [valid C# identifier](https://github.com/dotnet/csharpstandard/blob/standard-v7/standard/lexical-structure.md#643-identifiers).
+An error is produced if the diagnostic ID given to the experimental attribute is not a [valid C# identifier](https://github.com/dotnet/csharpstandard/blob/standard-v7/standard/lexical-structure.md#643-identifiers).
-This means the diagnostic ID needs to follow the same naming rules as a variable in C#.

 The diagnostic message is a specific message, where `'{0}'` is the fully-qualified type or member name.
 ```